Grade Level: 5

-SummaryThe Lost in the Amazon curricular unit is a series of minds-on and hands-on engineering activities based on an adventure scenario set in the Amazon rainforest in Brazil.
+SummaryThe Lost in the Amazon unit is a series of minds-on and hands-on STEM activities based on an adventure scenario set in the Amazon rain forest in Brazil.
 Students imagine themselves to be a team of EnviroTech engineers returning to the U.S. from a conference in Brasilia, Brazil.
-When their plane crashes deep in the Amazon forest, they work in groups to overcome various obstacles in their quest to survive and reach the nearest city as quickly and safely as possible.
-Motivated by this adventurous theme, students discover, learn and apply the following: 1) classification of plants and insects; 2) general categorizing skills; 3) process skills: problem solving and critical thinking; 4) scientific testing and experimentation; 5) materials properties.
+When their plane crashes deep in the jungle, they work in groups to overcome various obstacles in their quest to survive and reach the nearest city as quickly and safely as possible.
+Motivated by this adventurous theme, students discover, learn and apply the following: 1) research and classification of plants and insects; 2) general categorizing skills; 3) process skills: problem solving and critical thinking; 4) scientific testing and experimentation; 5) materials properties.

 Engineers work in teams to invent and develop solutions to problems.
 Following the steps of the engineering design process, engineers first identify and define the problem or challenge.
 They gather information and conduct research to learn about the topics related to the problem, and they brainstorm and propose multiple possible solutions.
 Engineers evaluate the various potential solutions and select one that best meets the criteria for success.
 Testing is often done to verify that the proposed solution will solve the problem or challenge.
 The Lost in the Amazon unit provides a project framework in which student teams act as engineering teams to solve a number of challenges using the engineering design process.

 Through seven lessons and nine activities, students are guided through navigation, exploration and survival situations based in the Amazon rainforest.